View Elizabeth Schulte's Obituary on emissourian.com and share memories

 |

+In recent years, Betty struggled with a number of painful conditions.
+She was faithfully and tenderly cared for by her devoted and beloved husband as Alzheimer's crippled her mind.
+After a recent sharp decline, she fell and broke her hip, struck her head, lingered briefly in distress, and passed away at home Wednesday, June 26, 2019, surrounded by the love of her family.

+Betty Jane Borgerding Schulte made the world a better place.
+Heaven is richer, now.

-Visitation will be Friday, July 5, from 4 to 8 p.m. at Nieburg-Vitt, Miller Funeral Home, Washington.
+A funeral Mass will be held at 10 a.m.
+Saturday, July 6, at St. Vincent de Paul Catholic Church in Dutzow.
+Interment will follow at the church cemetery.
+Visitation will be held Friday, July 5, from 4 to 8 p.m. at Nieburg-Vitt, Miller Funeral Home, 1206 Jefferson St., Washington, MO 63090.

+Memorial donations are appreciated to St. Vincent de Paul Catholic Grade School or the .

-She is survived by her husband Donald Schulte, Washington; five sons, Dan Schulte, Nixa, Mark Schulte, Dutzow, Jim Schulte and wife Hilary Wells, Seattle, Wash., Chris Schulte and wife Kerry, St. Charles, and Nathan Schulte and wife Marion, St. Louis; three daughters, Leah Schulte, Dutzow, Mary Rudder and husband Mark, St. Louis, and Julie Shipley and husband Ken, Portland, Ore.; other relatives and many friends.
+Betty is survived by her husband, Donald, Washington; eight children, Dan Schulte, Nixa, Mark Schulte and Leah Schulte, both of Dutzow, Jim Schulte and wife Hilary Wells, Seattle, Wash., Mary Rudder and husband Mark, St. Louis, Julie Shipley and husband Ken, Portland, Ore., Chris Schulte and wife Kerry, St. Charles, and Nathan Schulte and wife Marion, St. Louis; one brother, Larry Borgerding and wife Pat, Rolla; four sisters-in-law, Kathy Borgerding, Casper, Wyo., Delores Borgerding, Dutzow, Marita Garbs and husband Bob, Washington, and Carol Willming and husband Don, Krakow; 13 grandchildren, Justin (Liza), Lindsay (Zach), Chris, Joseph, Lily, Sam, Will, Jack, Ginger, Emma, Andy, Tom and Ava; three great-grandchildren, Dylon, Tucker and Weston; other relatives and friends.